mkirchner/hamt/README.md

-Exporting the `libhamt` memory management API enables library clients to make use of alternate memory management solutions, most notably of garbage collection solutions (e.g. the [Boehm-Demers-Weiser GC][boehm_gc]) which are required when using the HAMT as a persistent data structure.
+Exporting the `libhamt` memory management API enables library clients to make use of alternate memory management solutions, most notably of garbage collection solutions (e.g. the [Boehm-Demers-Weiser GC][boehm_gc]) which are required when using the HAMT as a persistent data structure (see the [structural sharing example](#example-2-garbage-collected-persistent-hamts)).

 [boehm_gc]: https://www.hboehm.info/gc/